cake-tech/cakewallet-guides/docs/ethereum.md

 We recommend using the `Medium` fee level under normal conditions for a good balance of speed and cost.

-Ethereum has two components to fees: the `base` component set as the network minimum, and the `prioirty` component.
-By changing the Cake Wallet fee level, you add or remove from this `prioirty` value.
+Ethereum has two components to fees: the `base` component set as the network minimum, and the `priority` component.
+By changing the Cake Wallet fee level, you add or remove from this `priority` value.
 The `base` fee component does not change.

 ## Tokens